Alkene: Oxidation

 When treated with a hot concentrated, acidified solution of KMnO4, alkenes are cleaved to form ketones and/or carboxylic acids.
 The stoichiometry of the reaction is sensitive to conditions.
 This reaction and the ozonolysis can be used to determine the position of a double bond in an unknown alkene.

-The oxidation can be stopped at the vicinal diol rather than full cleavage of the alkene by using osmium tetroxide or other oxidants:
+The oxidation can be stopped at the vicinal diol rather than full cleavage of the alkene by using osmium tetroxide, cold and basic KMnO_{4}, or other oxidants: